wjrm500/WordleWise-frontend/README.md

     npm start
     ```
     By default, this will attempt to connect to the backend URL configured in your environment (or default to localhost).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.ocal development.

 ## Deploying the app
 This app is currently deployed as a Docker container on a DigitalOcean Droplet, alongside various other containerised apps.
 These containerised apps are managed through the [ServerConfig](https://github.com/wjrm500/ServerConfig) repository, which includes a variety of Docker Compose configurations that reference Docker images stored on Docker Hub.
 Thus, to deploy any new code changes, we need to (A) build the image locally, (B) push the image up to Docker Hub, (C) SSH into the Droplet, (D) pull the image, and (E) restart the container.